A Joint Effort: A Provider's Guide To Orthopedic Pain Options

 Opioids: The Call to Limit Prescribing

 Using opioids is not a decision a health care provider should take lightly, as narcotic pain relievers can be rapidly habit-forming, abused, illegally diverted, and tied with many side effects like sedation, severe constipation, and nausea.
 For mild-to-moderate, short-term pain, other analgesics such as NSAIDs should be prescribed when at all possible.

-When needed, opioids may be combined short-term with other non-narcotic pain relievers, like acetaminophen or NSAIDs, in an effort to lower doses.
-Common examples of narcotic analgesics include:
+When needed, opioids may be combined short-term with other non-opioid pain relievers, like acetaminophen or NSAIDs, in an effort to lower doses, limit side effects and supplement pain relief.

 Tramadol: Consider the Risk